Fürstenrieder Straße 257

-Fürstenrieder Straße 257 is a small residential and commercial building in Munich.
+Fürstenrieder Straße 257 is a small residential and commercial building in Munich, Germany.
 It is registered as a historical building in the Bayerische Denkmalliste.

 Description

 The house is located in the Munich district Sendling-Westpark opposite the Waldfriedhof, slightly south of the intersection Fürstenrieder Straße / Waldfriedhofstraße.
 It was built in 1927 by Wilhelm Born and served as a workshop and office for the Munich gravestone sculptor Georg Halbich, who also owned the neighbouring property at Fürstenrieder Straße 255.

 The building is an elongated one-storey building with a flat saddle roof.
 The central part is raised like a pavilion and carries a tent roof.
 The narrow side on Fürstenrieder Straße has a classifying façade with a wide triangular gable.
 The entrance door is flanked by two Doric columns.